bresilla/bibiman/README.md

 pass a directory with multiple subdirectories (like eg `/home/usr/`), because this could be to some delay while parsing GBs of data.

-The following are valid CLI calls to run `bibiman`:
+The following lines are all valid CLI calls to run `bibiman`:

 ```bash
 # single file